sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 from docx import Document
 ```

-It may take a couple tries of reading the errors depending on the directory setup.
-You may also have to replace any \_\_ init\_\_.py with empty files.
-Read the issue on [Attempted relative import with no known parent package](https://net-informations.com/q/py/known.html) for more information.
+Depending on the directory setup, it may take a couple of tries to read the errors.
+You may also have to replace any __ init__.py with empty files.
+For more information, read the issue on [Attempted relative import with no known parent package](https://net-informations.com/q/py/known.html).

 ## This does not modify .doc files